DeveloperRachit/DeveloperRachit/README.md

-👋 Hi, I’m @ShobhitJaiswal
+👋 Hi, I’m @Rachitkumar
 👀 I’m interested in Engineering and Development
-🌱 I’m currently learning Data Engineering & ML Ops
+🌱 I’m currently Dev Ops & ML Ops
 💞️ I’m looking to collaborate on new project ideas
-📫 How to reach me shobhit6june@gmail.com
+📫 How to reach me rachitdhiman6665@gmail.com